DeniseMak/nlpstats-proto/sig_test_procedures/README.md

 ## `main.py` test case:
 In this script, I choose the significance test to be the second in the list.
 If `eval_unit_size` is different (say 5), then the list of test might have different length, which may give rise to some bugs.

+Note that the power analysis part may take relatively longer time to complete.

 For example, run the following:

 `python main.py score 1 False mean 0.05 20`